NVE/ebm/docs/source/user_guide/user_case.rst

 energy need improvements
 """"""""""""""""""""""""

+In ``EBM`` there is a 0.5% yearly reduction in energy need for defined the building category house defined in `user-case-tek30/energy_need_improvements.csv<energy_need_improvements>`.
+Since TEK30 is a new code from TEK30 one can assume that no such reduction will happen due to the fact that the reduction will already be define in the building code.

-You can add a line to :ref:`user-case-tek30/energy_need_improvements.csv<energy_need_improvements>` if you think that there is no yearly reduction lighting with TEK30 .
+You can add a line to :ref:`user-case-tek30/energy_need_improvements.csv<energy_need_improvements>` if you think that there is no yearly reduction lighting with TEK30.

 .. code-block:: csv